Kolaj Fest New Orleans is a multi-day festival & symposium about contemporary collage and its role in art, culture, and society, 25-29 June 2025.

 Where are we?: Collage Artists & A Sense of Place

 Artists play a critical role in developing, expressing, and understanding a sense of place.
 Approaching the social, physical, and spiritual landscape is fertile terrain for artists who can draw out elements of a place in ways that they are seen and thought about in new ways.
-During the Symposium at Kolaj Fest New Orleans, we will hear from Paula Mans, Bettina Homann (image above), and Laura Cannamela whose work speaks to a sense of place.
+During the Symposium at Kolaj Fest New Orleans, we will hear from Paula Mans, Michael Eble (image above), Laura Cannamela, and Rosanne Walsh, whose work speaks to a sense of place.
 READ MORE

 SYMPOSIUM